StellarSand/privacy-settings/Privacy Settings/LinkedIn.md

-## Sign-in & security
+## Sign in & security

 #### Where you're signed in
-Check where you've signed in from and sign out of any unnecessary/unused sessions.
+Check where you've signed in from & sign out of any unnecessary/unused sessions.

 #### Devices that remember your password
 Remove any device you don't use.

 #### Two-step verification
-- Turn on
+- Set up
 - Select Authenticator App.
-Never choose Phone Number (SMS)
+Never select `Phone Number (SMS)`
 - Scan the QR code with the authenticator app and enter the 6 digit code > Continue
 - Generate your recovery codes and save them

 NOTE 1: Don't use Microsoft Authenticator as mentioned there.
 Instead use a privacy respecting authenticator app.
 Check out [recommendations, alternatives & reviews](https://github.com/StellarSand/privacy-settings#recommendations-alternatives--reviews).

 NOTE 2: The recovery codes downloaded is required to login, if 2FA method is lost, broken or unavailable.
-Keep these codes somewhere safe, to prevent loss or unauthorised access.
+Keep these codes somewhere safe, to prevent loss or unauthorized access.
 They can be stored in a password manager, in an encrypted note, or write them down somewhere safe.

 ## Visibility

 #### Visibility of your profile & network
+- Page visit visibility >
+  - Allow organizations to see when you visit their LinkedIn Page: Off
 - Who can see or download your email address >
-  - Never select Anyone on LinkedIn
+  - Don't select `Anyone on LinkedIn`
-  - Allow your connections to download your email in their data export?: No
+  - Allow connections to export emails: Off
+- Who can see  your connections >
+  - Connection visibility: Off
+- Who can see members you follow >
+  - Follow visibility: Only visible to me

-- Connections >
+- Page owners exporting your data >
-  - Allow your connections to see your connections list: No
+  - Allow Page owners to export your data: Off
+- Profile discovery using email address >
+  - Don't select `Anyone`
+- Profile discovery using phone number >
+  - Don't select `Everyone`

 #### Visibility of your LinkedIn activity
 - Manage active status >
-  - Who can see that you are currently active while you are using LinkedIn?: Your Connections only or No one
+  - Who can see that you are currently active while you are using LinkedIn?: No one
+- Share profile updates with your network >
+  - Share key profile updates: Off

-## Communications
+## Data privacy

+#### How LinkedIn uses your data
+- Social, economic, and workplace research >
+  - Use data for research: Off
+- Data for Generative AI Improvement >
+  - Use my data for training content creation AI models: Off

 #### Who can reach you
-- Messages >
-  - Allow LinkedIn partners to show you Sponsored Messages on LinkedIn?: No

 - Research invites >
-  - Allow LinkedIn or third-party partners to send you invitations for participating in product feedback surveys, market research, and other studies?: No
+  - Research invitations: Off

 #### Messaging experience
+- Read receipts and typing indicators >
+  - When messaging a connection who has it enabled, both of you will be able to see when each other is typing and when the message is read: Off
 - Messaging suggestions >
-  - Allow LinkedIn to show you Messaging suggestions, some of which are personalized using automated systems to recognize patterns in messages?: No

-## Data privacy
+  - Messaging suggestions: Off

 #### Job seeking preferences
 - Job application settings >
-  - Save and manage your resumes and answers: Off > Yes, delete
+  - Save resumes and application data: Off > Yes, delete

-- Social, economic, and workplace research >
-  - Can we enable trusted third-party partners to use data about you for social, economic, and workplace research?: No

-#### Other applications
+#### Permitted services
 Remove anything not required anymore

 ## Advertising data

+#### Profile data
+- Connections >
+  - Use connections data: Off

+#### Activity and inferred data
+- Interests and traits >
+  - Interests and traits: Off
+- Age range >
+  - Use your age range for ads: Off
+- Gender >
+  - Use your gender for ads: Off

 #### Third-party data
-- Audience insights for websites you visit >
-  - Can we use information (that does not identify you) about your visits to other websites to help them better understand their audiences?: No

 - Ads outside of LinkedIn >
-  - Can we show you personalized ads outside of LinkedIn?: No
+  - Ads outside of LinkedIn: Off
+-  Interaction with businesses  >
+  - Use data you've given to businesses: Off
 - Ad-related actions >
-  - Can we use your information (that does not identify you) about actions you took on ads to let advertisers know aggregate information about how their ad performed?: No
+  - Use your data for ad insights: Off